 1. Stainless Steel

-- Why?
-Chefs love how they are antimicrobial and super easy to clean.
+Why?
+Stainless steel countertops add an modern and industrial spin on a kitchen design.
+Chefs especially love how they are antimicrobial and super easy to clean.

-- Downfall: Metal will scratch and etch over time.
+Downfall: The metal will scratch and etch over time.

 2. Butcher Block